PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-nested.rst

 .. image:: ../images/scene-editor-nested-prefab-scope-08182021.webp
     :alt: Setting the nested prefab scope.

 Variables with a **Nested Prefab** scopes are generated in code as public fields.
-It is like the **Public** scope, but allowing to modify the object in prefab instances.
+It is like the **Public** scope but allowing to modify the object in prefab instances.

 Nested prefab instances
 ```````````````````````